boomerang-io/docs/flow/fundamentals/tasks.md

 ---
 title: Tasks
-order: 7
+order: 8
 ---

 # Tasks and Task Manager

-When in the Workflow editor, notice the collapsible task palette on the left side of the Editor page.
+When in the Workflow Editor, notice the collapsible task palette on the left side of the Canvas.

-Tasks are split into different expendable categories.
-Individual Tasks can be dragged and dropped on the Editor's graphical interface.
-From there, you connect Tasks together in a left-to-right flow.
+Tasks are split into expendable categories.
+Individual Tasks can be dragged and dropped on the Canvas, from there, you connect Tasks together in a left-to-right flow.
 Click the pencil icon on any Task to access configuration parameters for a Task.

 ## Task Manager